jeffmcmahan/REQRELAY/README.md

   // - return a promise
   // - implicitly return undefined
 }

+// OR

+async function(req, res) {
+  // You may:
+  // - throw an error
+  // - return a value
+  // - implicitly return undefined
+}
 ```
 When the handler has finished work (sync or async), if `res.headersSent` is false, the next function runs, and so on until the headers are sent, or there are no handler functions left.